Hueyatlaco: First dating publication

 In mid-1969, B.J.
 Szabo, Malde and Irwin-Williams published their first paper about dating the excavation site.
 The stone tools were discovered in situ in a stratum that also contained animal remains.
 Radiocarbon dating of the animal remains produced an age of over 35,000 ybp.
-Uranium dating produced an age of 260,000 ybp, ± 60,000 years.
+Uranium dating produced an age of 260,000 ybp, give or take 60,000 years.

-The authors stated that they had no definitive explanation for the anomalous results.
-However, Malde suggested the tool-bearing strata had possibly been eroded by an ancient streambed, thus combining older and newer strata and complicating dating.
+The authors stated no definitive explanation for the anomalous results.
+Malde suggested the tool-bearing strata had possibly been eroded by an ancient streambed, thus combining older and newer strata and complicating dating.

-Attempts to resolve anomaly
+Anomaly resolution attempts

 In 1973, Virginia Steen-MacIntyre, Malde and Roald Fryxell returned to Hueyatlaco to re-examine the geographic strata and more accurately determine an age for the tool-bearing strata.
 They were able to rule out Malde's streambed hypothesis.
 Moreover, the team undertook an exhaustive analysis of volcanic ash and pumice from the original excavation site and the surrounding region.
 Using the zircon Fission track dating method, geochemist C.W.
 Naeser dated samples of ash from Hueyatlaco's tool-bearing strata to 370,000 ybp +/- 240,000 years.

 The confirmation of an anomalously distant age for human habitation at the Hueyatlaco site led to tension between Irwin-Williams and the other team members.
 Malde and Fryxell announced the findings at a Geological Society of America meeting, admitting that they could not account for the anomalous results.
 Irwin-Williams responded by describing their announcement as "irresponsible".
 Given the substantial margin of error for the fission-track findings, and the then-new method of uranium dating, Irwin-Williams asserted that Hueyatlaco had not been accurately dated to her satisfaction.

 Delays

 For the next several years, the excavation team were often at odds as they discussed how to move forward with the Hueyatlaco findings.
 Malde and Steen-McIntyre argued that the 200,000 ybp findings were valid, while Irwin-Williams argued in favor of a more recent—though still somewhat controversial—figure of 20,000 ybp.
-Webb and Clark suggest that her promoting the 20,000ybp date is "particularly puzzling," as it was unsupported by any evidence the team uncovered.
+Webb and Clark suggest that her promoting the 20,000 ybp date is "particularly puzzling", as it was unsupported by any evidence the team uncovered.

 The delays forced Steen-McIntyre to write her doctoral dissertation not on Hueyatlaco as planned, but rather on the dating of volcanic ash in geographic strata.